MichaTarlton/quartz/content/index.md

 ---
-title: Mike's Homepage
+title: NeuroAI Wiki – Cortex
 ---
 Michaelt (at) oslomet.no | M (at) Tarlton.info | [LinkedIn](https://www.linkedin.com/in/m-tarlton/) |  [GitHub](https://github.com/MichaTarlton) |  [Twitter](https://twitter.com/michaeta) |  [Subscribe to RSS](https://tarlton.info/index.xml)

-**Hi!
-I'm Mike a Neuro-AI researcher and PhD candidate at Oslo Metropolitan University.
-This is is my personal webpage while I slowly build and transition it into a repository for information surrounding Neuro-AI.
+**Hi, I'm Mike!
+I'm a Neuro-AI researcher and PhD candidate based out of Oslo Metropolitan University.
+This is is my personal webpage, but I am slowly transitioning it into a repository for information surrounding Neuro-AI.
 [Subscribe to my blog here](https://magic.beehiiv.com/v1/31a93b49-0c56-4395-9dbd-c86032593a94?email={{email}}) or [to my RSS feed.](https://tarlton.info/index.xml)**

 **If you are reaching this from the IEEE NER 2025 Conference you can [[NER_2025|find more about my submission here]].
 Otherwise check out my work and various projects below.**